 P.S.
 Perhaps if you went out and got real jobs you’d be able to pay for goods and services like everybody else.
 Just a thought!

+Meanwhile, the influencer posted a video on her YouTube page (since removed) sharing her embarrassment about the situation.
 In response the hotel posted this “House Of Influencers” video, mocking influencers:

 I’m not really sure what to make of all of this.
 I guess we have to give the hotel credit for knowing how to get free publicity.
-Certainly a lot more people know about the hotel than before.
+Certainly, a lot more people know about the hotel than before.
 I can’t say it’s good publicity, but some would say that any publicity is good publicity.

-Otherwise I think the hotel comes across in a negative light.
+Otherwise, I think the hotel comes across in a negative light.
 They could have just ignored the email or politely declined.
-Whether they like it or not, lots of brands are willing to work with influencers, and of course it’s their prerogative not to.
+Whether they like it or not, lots of brands are willing to work with influencers, and of course, it’s their prerogative not to.
 They didn’t need to shame the influencer in the way they did, and I get why she’s embarrassed.

 What do you make of this situation?